docker/docs/compose/cli-command-compatibility.md

 ## Commands or flags not yet implemented

-The following commands have not been implemented yet, and maybe implemented at a later time.
+The following commands have not been implemented yet, and may be implemented at a later time.
 Let us know if these commands are a higher priority for your use cases.

 `compose build --memory`: This option is not yet supported by buildkit.
 The flag is currently supported, but is hidden to avoid breaking existing Compose usage.
 It does not have any effect.